JVHallam/kata_kubernetes/README.md

 ## Mount the volume)
 * Mount the volume in the container
 * Give the container the pvc

 * test:
-    * Describe the things, check
+    * Describe the deployment, check it's claims
     * az disk list -> Should show the new disk, with the matching size ( 2g as of writing this )

 ## Restart and recheck)
-* Create a database and add a value
+* Create a database
     * connect with influx
     * create database test

 * Restart the deployment
     * kubectl rollout restart deployment influxdb

+* Test:
+    * After adding a database
+    * After restarting the deployment
     * It should still be there